-Many businesses do not realize that once they have secured a patent, it is their responsibility to take legal actions to protect themselves against patent infringement, should they occur.
-Patent owners do not have complete protection against infringement simply because they own the patent.
+Many businesses do not realize that once they have secured a patent, it is their responsibility to take legal actions to protect themselves against infringement on their patent, should they occur.
+Patent owners do not have complete patent protection against infringement simply because they own the patent.

 Patent Infringement Basics

-Simply owning a patent will not alert you of patent infringement, it is up to the patent holder to bring a patent infringement litigation case to the unauthorized party in federal district court.
-Expert witnesses are often used to help prove guilt and patent litigation can be cost-prohibitive for many patent holders.
+Simply owning a patent will not alert you of infringement on it.
+Therefore, it is up to the patent holder to bring a litigation case to the unauthorized party in federal district court.
+Furthermore, expert witnesses are often used to help prove guilt and patent litigation can be cost-prohibitive for many patent holders.

 This action may result in monetary damages or an injunction against the infringement.
-Here’s the basics on patent infringement with examples, different types, penalties as well as how to spot patent infringement cases.
+Here’s the basics with examples, different types, penalties as well as how to spot other cases.

 What is Patent Infringement?

-When an unauthorized party sells, imports, uses or makes a product that someone else holds the patent on without permission, patent infringement has occurred.
+When an unauthorized party sells, imports, uses or makes a product that someone else holds the patent on without permission, infringement of a patent has occurred.
 All patent information is publicly accessible and governed by federal law.
-If a patent holder detects patent infringement and wishes to sue, they must bring their case to the federal district court within six years from the date of infringement.
+If a patent holder detects infringement on their patent and wishes to sue, they must bring their case to the federal district court within six years from the date of infringement.
+A patent attorney can be helpful with your case.

-Patents are invalid and unenforceable if (these are also the most common defense arguments against patent infringement):
+Patents are invalid and unenforceable if (these are also the most common defense arguments):

 - The patent holder does not have approval from the U.S. Patent and Trademark Office (USPTO)